kuicnz/japanese-kanji-tester/README.md

 # japanese-kanji-tester
-A kanji tester for USYD JPNS2622 back in 2016

 This application tests your Japanese kanji vocabulary based on the University of Sydney's JPNS2622 course (2016).
 Whenever you get a kanji pronunciation wrong, it automatically adds it to a review list (wrong-answer notebook) for later practice.